Justice Breyer Criticizes Florida Death Penalty Case

-The U.S. Supreme Court on Monday refused to take up a Death Row inmate's appeal in the 4-decade-old murder of an Orlando car salesman — but Justice Stephen Breyer used the case to raise broader questions about the death penalty.
+The on Monday refused to take up a Death Row inmate's appeal in the 4-decade-old murder of an Orlando car salesman — but Justice Stephen Breyer used the case to raise broader questions about the death penalty.

 Breyer, who wrote a dissenting opinion in the case of Death Row inmate Henry Sireci, has called in the past for reconsidering the constitutionality of the death penalty.
 But his pointed comments Monday came as Florida's death penalty has been on hold for nearly a year because of court rulings that found parts of state law unconstitutional.

 Breyer focused his dissent, in part, on the length of time since Sireci was first sentenced to death in 1976 and whether that violates the constitutional ban on cruel and unusual punishment.